Marc Gibbs: 2010

 Gibbs was unopposed in the Republican primary and the general election.

 2008

 When four-term Republican Representatives Larry C. Bradford retired and left the seat open, Gibbs won the May 27, 2008, Republican primary with 3,166 votes (46.7%) against Neal Larson and Rex Steele;

 Gibbs was unopposed for the general election.

 Personal life

 Gibbs's father was Jack Gibbs (d.1972), a cattle and potato farmer in Idaho.
 Gibbs' mother was Afton Allsop Gibbs (1916–2015).

-In 1970, Gibbs earned a Bachelor of Sceince degree in finance from Utah State University.
+In 1970, Gibbs earned a Bachelor of Science degree in finance from Utah State University.
 In 1972, Gibbs became the president and owner of Gibbs Farms.

 Gibbs's wife is Bonne Gibbs.
 They have two children.
 Gibbs and his family live in Grace, Idaho.